alexdon256/CinemaSearch/scripts/README_FIREFOX_CODECS.md

 ## Notes

 - Some proprietary codecs (like H.264) may require additional licensing
-- Clear Linux bundles include open-source codecs by default
+- Arch repositories include open-source codecs by default
 - Hardware acceleration depends on your GPU and drivers
 - The script creates a desktop file for easy launching from GUI